eristoddle/zen-notebook/README.md

 Okay, I kept running into read-only issues and EPERM errors on Windows.

 I found a lot of the time it had to do with having an electron app running I couldn't see that owned the dist folder.
 Check the task manager.

+To build the OSX on Windows, you need to be running cmd as Admin.

 - <https://support.microsoft.com/en-us/kb/326549>
 - <https://www.dropbox.com/help/72>